This post was originally published on July 20, 2018; it was updated on May 3, 2022.

 All of this has pro-choice advocates seriously concerned about the future of Roe v.
-Wade, triggering speculation that its death sentence will come in 2022.
+Wade.
 Its repeal would be a landmark decision that would lead to bans in many states, and create cause for concern in others.

 For the most part, though, people in and around Washington have treated the question as a somewhat distant one.
 After all, the District and Maryland are famously liberal jurisdictions, and Virginia has trended that way.
 Removing the federal guarantee of abortion rights doesn’t mean states can’t continue to protect access.
 But is it that simple?
 We asked law- and politics-watchers to walk us through a hypothetical of what things might look like locally in an alternative future where Roe was repealed.